Cairo-Creative-Studios/The-Remedy-Toolkit/README.md

 ## 🎯 What is The Remedy?

+* Production-ready gameplay modules with reusable system implementations and extensible architecture
+  → Pooling
+  → Input
+  → Networking
+  → Character controllers
+  → Weapons

+* Editor-first workflow with instant feedback
+  → See Tooling Overview

+* Automated dependency injection with zero manual wiring
+  → See Automation Breakdown

+* Native-performance asset-driven gameplay graphs
+  → See Graph Runtime & Performance

 * Zero-allocation signal/event architecture
   → See Signal Architecture & Benchmarks

-* Native-performance asset-driven gameplay graphs
-  → See Graph Runtime & Performance

-* Production-ready gameplay infrastructure
-  → Pooling, input, networking, character controllers, weapons

 * Reflection-free hot paths
   → See Runtime Architecture

-* Editor-first workflow with instant feedback
-  → See Tooling Overview
+## Architecture Philosophy
+The Remedy centralizes common gameplay infrastructure patterns into a unified architecture layer while preserving project flexibility and modular adoption.

+### Why The Remedy?
+• Reduces boilerplate infrastructure setup
+• Avoids heavy global frameworks
+• Focuses on performance-oriented gameplay systems

+## Adoption Model
+The Remedy can be adopted incrementally:

+• Use signals independently
+• Integrate graphs without replacing your systems
+• Enable infrastructure modules as needed

+No forced global architecture.

 ---